roboticsmick/OPEN_ROCKET/README.md

 8. 1 x Epoxy
 9. 2 x Sandpaper - 100 and 400 grit

-3D prints:
+### 3D printed parts:
-1. 2 x Laser cutter jigs (holds the body tube straight and allows 120 degree rotation of the body tube in the laser cutter when cutting out the fin slots.
+1. 2 x Laser cutter jigs (holds the body tube straight and allows accurate 120 degree rotation of the body tube in the laser cutter when cutting out the fin slots).
 2. 1 x Motor retainer
 3. 1 x Motor tube
 4. 1 x Nosecone plate / bulkhead
 5. 1 x Nosecone (210mm length based on maximum Z Axis height of 3D printer).

-Plywood (4mm plywood):
+### Plywood (4mm plywood):
 3. 1 x laser shield (slots into laser cutter jig slot to prevent laser cutter from burning the opposing side of body tube when cutting fin slots)
 4. 1 x Upper centring ring
 5. 1 x Lower centring ring
 6. 3 x Fins

-Steps:
+## Steps:
+### Boddy tube fin slots
+1. Insert the laser cutter jigs into each end of the body tube.
+2. The jig has 3 centre markers for marking 3 equidistant marks on tube to align laser cutter.
+3. Mark the tube at the marker points, then use a ruler to draw lines along motor tube.
+4. Measure up INSERTDISTANCE along the line and mark this point.
+This is where you will align the laser cutter centre point.
+5. Rotate tube 60 degrees so the tube sits flat on flat surface and one of the laser cut lines is facing up and the laser cutter shield slot is parralel and closest to the surface.
+6.

-Fins and motor:
+### Fins and motor:
 1. Glue upper ring to top of motor tube.
 Make sure it dries on a flat surface.
 Make sure not to get glue on fin guide slots or the holes to tie the parachute chord.
 2. Tie the parachute chord through the two holes in upper centering ring using a fishing knot.
 3. Add epoxy fillet to upper ring and to the parachute chord to ensure strong bond and secure the chord.